 What You Can Do

-While repo agents have the right to come onto your property to seize a vehicle, according to the Federal Trade Commission, they may not “breach the peace” through violence or force, and they may not remove a vehicle from a closed garage without your permission.
+While repo agents have the right to come onto your property to seize a vehicle, they may not breach the peace through violence or force.
+They also may not remove a vehicle from a closed garage without your permission.
 If any of this occurs, you may want to consult an attorney, as you may be eligible for compensation.